Historical information

 This artefact is a functional, non-decorative fitting that essentially transports gas from a wall attachment to a lamp.
 It is a brass and copper gas lamp fitting, designed to direct and control the flow of gas from a flanged wall fitting to an exit nozzle that was lit.
 It was raised from the LOCH ARD shipwreck site by Flagstaff Hill divers in 1972.
 Related pieces can be found in the Maritime Village collection.

 The manifest of goods in the LOCH ARD’s holds included “Fittings gas (4 cases)”.
-The gas lighting of streets, public buildings, and the dwellings of wealthier private citizens, was already well advanced in the cities and major towns of the Australian colonies.
-In 1841 Sydney was the first to be gas lit with 23 street lamps, 106 hotel lamps, and 200 private residences connected to the Darlinghurst “gasometer” by an underground network of metal pipes.
+The gas lighting of streets, public buildings, and the dwellings of wealthier private citizens were already well-advanced in the cities and major towns of the Australian colonies.
+In 1841 Sydney was the first to be gas-lit with 23 street lamps, 106 hotel lamps, and 200 private residences connected to the Darlinghurst “gasometer” by an underground network of metal pipes.
 “The dim days of oil and tallow are gone by!” pronounced one newspaper, flushed with civic pride.

-Had the LOCH ARD reached its intended destination in 1878, it is probable that the 4 cases of brass gas light fittings on board would have found a ready market.
+Had the LOCH ARD reached its intended destination in 1878, the four cases of brass gas light fittings on board would probably have found a ready market.

 Significance